English

 Handwriting

 Children in EY are taught pre-cursive handwriting with selected ‘lead outs’ where appropriate.
 Correct pencil grip is taught in reception.
 Children from Y1-6 are taught cursive handwriting using Letterjoin resources.
 Joining is introduced initially in year 2.
-Handwriting is assessed using the Insight tracker, but the school has its own handwriting certificate scheme where children achieve levels of success and are awarded bronze, silver, gold, pen and fountain pen certificates which are awarded in classrooms.
-All children in year 6 are permitted to uses handwriting pen in preparation for high school.
+Handwriting is assessed using the schools own handwriting certificate scheme where children achieve levels of success and are awarded bronze, silver, gold, pen and fountain pen certificates which are awarded in classrooms.
+All children in year 6 are permitted to use handwriting pen in preparation for high school.
 Children who struggle with handwriting may have handwriting intervention using a variety of resources including Letter join and Warwickshire handwriting intervention.

 Grammar and Spelling

-From year 1 to 6 children follow Spelling Shed for weekly spelling.
+From year 3 to 6 children follow Spelling Shed for weekly spelling.
 Children are set spellings weekly and are tested every week.
 To support learning, teachers will do spelling activities 2-3 times per week.
-Children who struggle with spellings are supported through differentiated spellings, spelling interventions and the online phonics and reading support, Lexia.
+Children who struggle with spellings are supported through differentiated spellings and spelling interventions.

 Impact

 Teachers use assessment as an integral part of the teaching and learning process and link it clearly to the children’s next steps.
-Teachers track and record children progress through the Insight Tracker and use this to set future targets.
+Teachers track and record children progress through the Epiphany Tracker and use this to consider next steps.
 They use a variety of formative assessment methods and constructive marking strategies.
 In addition, children also complete: